braidn/carbon-offsets/README.md

 ### The Datastore

 It's recommended to use a container for PostgreSQL or perhaps a 'cloud environment'.
+This process often times creates a user + database + password.
 Export the following two environment variables with relevant PostgreSQL connection strings:

         APP_TEST_DATABASE_URL